 Painting murals on a building to make it more visually appealing is an example of improving the aesthetics of the building.

-- (used with a sing. verb)a.
-The branch of philosophy that deals with the nature and expression of beauty, as in the fine arts.b.
-In Kantian philosophy, the branch of metaphysics concerned with the laws of perception.
+- used with a sing. verb a.
+The branch of philosophy that deals with the nature, expression, and perception of beauty, as in the fine arts.b.
+The study of the psychological responses to beauty and artistic experiences.

 - used with a sing. or pl. verb a.
 A conception of what is artistically valid or beautiful: minimalist aesthetics.b.
 An artistically beautiful or pleasing appearance: “They're looking for quality construction, not aesthetics” ( Ron Schram )

 - The question of aesthetics would then be formulated - What is it in things that makes them beautiful, and what is the relation of this aspect of the universe to its ultimate nature, as that is expounded in metaphysics?

 - Baumgarten did good service in severing aesthetics from the other philosophic disciplines, and in marking out a definite object for its researches.

 - The contempt of aesthetics and erudition is characteristic of the most typical members of what is known as the Cartesian school, especially Malebranche.